Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Analysis Methods

 \subsection{Boosted Decision Trees (BDTs)}

-To optimize use of the cluster analysis variables introduced for the classical analysis, we implemented a Boosted Decision Tree (BDT).
+To optimize use of the cluster analysis variables introduced for the classical analysis, we implemented a Boosted Decision Tree (BDT)~\cite{coadou_boosted_2022}.
 BDTs are a machine learning approach that combines multiple simple decision trees into a strong ensemble classifier.
 Decision trees themselves are intuitive models that make predictions through a series of if-else rules (e.g., "if energy $>$ 5\,keV and width $<$ 1.2\,pixels, then classify as background").
 Unlike deep neural networks, BDTs operate on a set of engineered features rather than raw pixel data, potentially offering computational advantages and improved interpretability.

-For our BDT implementation, we utilized the GradientBoostingClassifier from scikit-learn\cite{Buitinck2013} with 100~estimators and a learning rate of 0.05.
+For our BDT implementation, we utilized the GradientBoostingClassifier from scikit-learn\cite{Buitinck2013} with 100~estimators and a max depth of 3.
 The model was trained on the same three key features extracted from each cluster as the classical method: the cluster energy sum, and the standard deviation of pixel values along X and Y. These features capture the essential characteristics that differentiate tritium events from background: energy deposition and spatial spread.
 The BDT learns optimal decision boundaries in this three-dimensional feature space, more effectively separating the two classes than in the histogram-based classical approach.
+The BDT training was performed with a Friedman MSE loss function, learning rate of 0.05, and stopping triggered after 20 iterations with change in loss less than 0.0001.
+Many variations in the input features and hyperparameters were considered.
+The most significant aspect are the choice of input features.
+Discrimination power was significant reduced by excluding the cluster energy sum or limiting the width information to a single dimension as in the classical method (either $ \sigma_x, \sigma_y, \text{min}(\sigma_x,\sigma_y), \text{ or } \text{max}(\sigma_x,\sigma_y)$).
+Additional features including total number of pixels, mean energy per pixel, total widths in x and y were incorporated, but did not have any significant impact on the performance, likely because they are somewhat degenerate with the other input features.
+Similarly, parameter scans in the number of estimators and the max tree depth were not found to only weakly affect the performance in the neighborhood of the selected values.

 The BDT outputs a probability score between 0 and 1, representing the likelihood that a given cluster originated from tritium decay.
 By adjusting the threshold on this score, we can tune the classifier to achieve the desired balance between true positive rate and false positive rate, optimizing for minimum detectable activity.